Sumac was once highly esteemed and used by both Native Americans and Settlers.

-Sumac is a common sight along country roads, and along some “not-so-country roads.”
+Sumac is a common sight along country roads as well as some “not-so-country roads.”
 This shrubby plant can tolerate a lot of heat and drought as well as poor soil.
 It loves the margins of roads, and appears to be fairly resistant to the herbicides which municipalities and power companies routinely spray on those areas.
 It tends to grow in clusters, as it most readily spreads by root suckering.
-The seeds, though abundant, are not so easy to get to sprout, though, I suspect that birds spread them far and wide and even if only 1% were to germinate this plant would easily extend its domain.
+The seeds, though abundant do not readily germinate.
+I suspect, though, that birds spread them far and wide and even if only 1% were to germinate this plant could easily extend its domain.

-- Grind the seeds to powder and use the powder to season meats.
+- Grinding the seeds to powder to use for seasoning meats.
 This powder has long been used as a seasoning in Middle Eastern and Asian cooking.

-- Dry bobs (seed clusters) make great fuel for bee smokers.
+- The dry bobs (seed clusters) make great fuel for bee smokers.
 I used them all the time when I was a kid.

-- Sumac flowers in the summer, providing a valuable source of nectar for honey bees.
+- A late summer nectar source for bees: sumac flowers in the summer, providing a valuable source of nectar for honey bees.